 The Umpqua Valley is home to many internationally recognized wines.
-In fact, the Valley offers the greatest number of wine varieties of anywhere in the Pacific Northwest, perhaps in the Nation.
-On this Fine Wines Bicycle Tour, you will pass eleven wineries and a meadery, which together represent about a quarter of all the wine-making operations in the Umpqua Valley at this time.
+In fact, the Valley offers the greatest number of wine varieties of anywhere in Oregon and the Pacific Northwest, perhaps in the Nation.
+On this Fine Wines Bicycle Tour, you will pass fourteen vineyards and wineries and a meadery, which together represent about a quarter of all the wine-making operations in the Umpqua Valley at this time.

 In our area, the wineries generally invite you to sample wines in tasting rooms at their wineries.
 So as you ride along, consider visiting them as a welcome diversion to time in the saddle.
 Or after you return to your lodging, you could drive to the wineries and linger.
 Some wineries might be willing to deliver wines that you purchase while biking to wherever you are staying.

 This Fine Wines Tour is an enjoyable ride through wine country along beautiful pastures where horses, cattle, llamas, and sheep graze, interspersed occasionally by vineyards and some excellent views of the Umpqua River.
 Your Fine Wines Tour starts and ends at Douglas County’s River Forks Park, near Roseburg, Oregon.
 The park is a day-use-only facility and is located at the confluence of the North and South Branches of the Umpqua River, which when combined form the Umpqua River main stem flowing westward to Reedsport and the Oregon Coast.
 The park offers restrooms, pavilions, picnic areas, accessible playgrounds, disc golf course, ball fields, sand volleyball courts, and multi-use paths.
 Figure on a $4 fee to park.
 Just after leaving the park entrance on your bike, pause for a moment and enjoy the Master Gardener’s Discovery Garden before pedaling on.